FMCA loves baseball, so we’ve rounded up these trip ideas!

 The National Baseball Hall of Fame in Cooperstown, New York, is a fan favorite.
 Dedicated in 1939, the Hall of Fame has grown to include an interactive museum.
-Visitors can learn about MLB history, see memorabilia, and test their baseball knowledge.
+Visitors can learn about MLB history, see memorabilia, and test their game knowledge.
 Plan your trip.

 The 2018 MLB season opens March 29 in Cincinnati, the home of FMCA’s national office.
-This marks the earliest start to the baseball season in MLB history, excluding international openers.
+This marks the earliest start to the season in MLB history, excluding international openers.
 The Cincinnati Reds will go to bat versus the Washington Nationals.
 Learn more.
 Stay in town for a few more days and catch the Reds Opening Day Parade on April 2.
 Might we suggest staying at FMCA’s member campground in Cincinnati?

 Have you caught a spring training game or visited any of these spots?
 What are your baseball trip recommendations for RVers?